efdevcon/DIPs/DIPs/DIP-0.md

      * **Draft** - Your DIP that is undergoing rapid iteration and changes
      * **Accepted** - Your DIP idea is approved!
 Now it's time to work on the implementation!
      * **Postponed** - Your DIP won’t be possible the upcoming Devcon - but we love the idea.
-     * **Rejected** - Oh no, the mean Devcon team, reach out to them and ask for more context to understand their reasoning
+     * **Not Implemented** - Oh no, the mean Devcon team, reach out to them and ask for more context to understand their reasoning
      * **Changes Requested** - The DIP needs modifications conditional to its validation.

 #### Implementation